IntentArchitect/Docs/articles/whats-new/2023/08/index.md

   - **[Azure Pipelines Module](#azure-pipelines-module)** - Generate a `azure-pipeline.yml` file to have Azure Pipelines build and test your code on every commit.
   - **[Module Server](#module-server)** - Self hostable Module Server for your organization's custom Modules and Application Templates.
   - **[Dapr CRON Binding](#dapr-cron-binding)** - Specify CRON schedules for invocation of `Command`s.
+  - **[Azure Functions using `System.Text.Json` instead of `Newtonsoft.Json`](#azure-functions-using-systemtextjson-instead-of-newtonsoftjson)** - The Azure Functions patterns are now utilizing the utilizing System.Text.Json over the previously used Newtonsoft.Json.
+  - **[CSharpFileBuilder offers CSharpEnum as part of builder pattern suite](#csharpfilebuilder-offers-csharpenum-as-part-of-builder-pattern-suite)** - Building Modules using the C# File Builder now has Enums as part of its builder suite.
+  - **[`Intent.Application.MediatR.CRUD.Tests` now supports new test cases and more](#intentapplicationmediatrcrudtests-now-supports-new-test-cases-and-more)** - Generates unit tests for Paginated services, caters also for commands projecting onto Entity constructors and improved stability changes.
+  - **[New delayed publishing messages for MassTransit](#new-delayed-publishing-messages-for-masstransit)** - Publish messages that will be dispatched at a future date using your Message Broker.
+  - **[Override topic names in MassTransit](#override-topic-names-in-masstransit)** - Applying the `Message Topology Settings` stereotype on a message allows you to change the Entity Type which translates into a Message Broker's topic / exchange name.

 ## Update details